willghatch/racket-rash/README.md

-This is a shell language and library for Racket.
-It is currently unstable and under heavy development.
-When the API stabilizes a little, I'll put up a Racket package at pkgs.racket-lang.org.
+This is a shell language, library, and REPL for Racket.

+It is basically a wrapper of my shell-pipeline package.

+It is unstable, and core syntax WILL change.